top of page

 Position in Rugby: Fullback

 Why did you choose your school?
 I chose the Naval Academy because I want to be surrounded by individuals who aspire to the next level in all attributes of their life.
-This is exactly the environment that the naval academy has, and I wanted to immerse myself in that culture.
+This is exactly the environment that the Naval Academy has, and I wanted to immerse myself in that culture.
 Additionally, I wanted to immerse myself in an environment where you are constantly competing to be the best in what you do, as this competition will allow you to grow continuously.
-Lastly, I chose to go to the naval academy because I wanted to be in an environment where I am not the best at everything I do.
-I think it is really important that you place yourself in an environment where you have people you strive to emulate and learn from instead of being in a stagnant environment where you are simply the best at everything you do.
+Lastly, I chose to go to the Naval Academy because I wanted to be in an environment where I am not the best at everything I do.
+I think it is really important to place yourself in an environment where you have people you strive to emulate and learn from instead of being in a stagnant environment where you are simply the best at everything you do.

 What was your process of being recruited?
-My process for recruitment was longer than normal, as I was part of the first recruiting class.
-Because I was part of the first recruiting class, there were a lot of hoops to jump through as we all learned what the process was.
-However, I had a really strong application to begin with, so the recruiting process essentially just further cemented my application until my letter of assurance finally came.
+My recruitment process was longer than normal, as I was part of the first recruiting class.
+Because I was part of the first recruiting class, there were a lot of hoops to jump through as we all learned the process.
+However, I had a really strong application, so the recruiting process further cemented my application until my letter of assurance finally came.
 What are your favorite parts about being a member of the rugby program?
-My favorite part of being part of the rugby team is that it has truly become a family.
-Whenever I see them around campus, we always talk, and it doesn't matter if you're a firstie or a plebe; when we’re at rugby practice, we’re all equal, which I think is really important for growth.
-Additionally, being a part of the rugby program provides an amazing outlet for the stress that the Academy puts you under.
-There is nothing better than getting off the yard for 2 hours a day and playing a sport you love with teammates that truly care about you.
-Additionally, the culture of the rugby team is something that inspires me every day.
-Though we are able to have fun and release some stress from school, we hold each other to an extremely high standard and have no problem calling each other out if that standard is ever dropped, which allows us to grow as a team.
+My favorite part of being part of the rugby team is that it has indeed become a family.
+Whenever I see them around campus, we always talk, and it doesn't matter if you're a firstie or a plebe; when we’re at rugby practice, we’re all equal, which is really important for growth.
+Additionally, being a part of the rugby program provides an amazing outlet for the stress the Academy puts you under.
+There is nothing better than getting off the yard for 2 hours a day and playing a sport you love with teammates who genuinely care about you.
+Additionally, the culture of the rugby team inspires me every day.
+Though we can have fun and release some stress from school, we hold each other to an extremely high standard and have no problem calling each other out if that standard is ever dropped, which allows us to grow as a team.
 What are your favorite parts about being a student at your school?
 My favorite part about being a student at the Naval Academy is the challenge that it offers.
 In high school, academics were pretty easy for me, and though some classes were challenging, they were nothing compared to the challenges here.
-I truly enjoy this challenge as I am able to thrive from that challenge and work even harder.
+I truly enjoy this challenge as I can thrive from that challenge and work even harder.
 Additionally, I truly enjoy being a student here because of all the support offered.
 Every one of my teachers offers personal extra instruction outside of class time if you are struggling, and there is an immense amount of counselors and department mentors there to help.
 This support system has made the academic load bearable, as you can face those challenges with a strong support system to ensure that you learn the material.
-I also really enjoy the military side that there is to school here.
-There are days when the marine corps will showcase weapons and take students on helicopter rides, which truly makes me realize that I am not at a regular civilian university.
+I also really enjoy the military side of school here.
+There are days when the Marine Corps will showcase weapons and take students on helicopter rides, which makes me realize that I am not at a regular civilian university.

 Photo Credit: Thomas Kim for USNA Rugby